apache/beam/learning/prompts/code-explanation/java/02_io_pubsub.md

 Response:
 This code snippet uses the Apache Beam PubSubIO to read from a Pub/Sub topic.

 The `ReadPubSubTopicOptions` interface defines the options that can be set when running the pipeline.
 In this case, it specifies the Pub/Sub topic to read from.
-Use `--topicName` command line argument to set the topic name when running the pipeline.
-The `@Description` annotation provides a description of the option, and `@Default.String` sets a default value for the option.
+Use the `--topicName` command-line argument to set the topic name when running the pipeline.
+The `@Description` annotation provides a description of the option, and the `@Default.String` annotation sets a default value for the option.

 ```java
      public interface ReadPubSubTopicOptions extends PipelineOptions {